phaustin/a301_students_eoas/notebooks/week10/temperature_perturb.md

 In this notebook we extend the {ref}`week9:cloudsat_ecmwf` notebook by plotting the temperature perturbation and wind speed to see if we can spot the effect of the storm.

 +++ {"tags": [], "user_expressions": []}

 ## Step 1: Read in the week 9 reflectivity and temperature

+We save the 1125 x 125 temperature and reflectivity datasets at the bottom of the `cloudsat_ecmwf.md` notebook.
+Read those back in using `xarray.open_dataset`

 ```{code-cell} ipython3
 import numpy as np